daikisato12/Sato2025_Fruitfly_trajectory_data/README.md

 IN this repository you find codes and data used in Sato et al. (2024) Multifaceted and extensive behavioral trajectories of genomically diverse _Drosophila_ lines.

 ## Codes and Data
-A script used to analyze data and make Figure 2 is stored in `/codes/` directory.
+Scripts used to make raw and corrected tracking data are stored in `codes/tracking` directory.
+Scripts to make Figures 2 and 3 are stored in `/codes/figures` directory.
 The validation datasets are stored in `/data/` directory.

 ## Tested environments
-- macOS Big Sur version 11.6.4
+- macOS Sonoma version 14.6.1
-- R version 4.3.0
+- R version 4.4.2
+- Python 3.10.10